-Recently, I have been in a few meetings where we are working on developing a web site.
+Recently, I have been in a few meetings where we are working on developing a website.
 In these meetings, it has been suggested that we skip the wireframe stage and roll right into what the site is going to look like, the design.

 First, let’s back up and talk about what a wireframe is.
-For those looking to build a web site of any size or shape, wireframes are the foundation on which to begin building.
+For those looking to build a website of any size or shape, wireframes are the foundation on which to begin building.
 Wireframing usually comes after the site architecture has been determined by a site map or flow chart of the web-site’s pages and before the creative design phase.

-Simply overlooking this step in order to get to the look and feel is a huge mistake that would prove disastrous for any web site or any contractor building a home.
+Simply overlooking this step in order to get to the look and feel is a huge mistake that would prove disastrous for any website or any contractor building a home.
 To reinforce the importance of this phase in a web process, I have outlined seven extremely important reasons on why you need to wireframe.

 A sitemap can be a bit abstract, especially ones that are very large.
 Taking the sitemap to wireframe starts the first real concrete visual process for a project.
 Wireframes turn the abstract nature of a flow chart into something real and tangible without distractions.
 This step ensures that all parties are on the same page.